Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 When a data breach occurs, the threat—deliberate or accidental—often comes from the inside.
 An insider threat can be a partner, employee, or contractor inside your organization; or an unpredictable event based on a moment of carelessness.

 And now, you can add internal threat as a service (ITSaaS) to the mix.
 You can buy almost anything on the dark web, where you can find organized cells of recruitment infiltrators.
-In this scenario, bad actors become trusted employees, with the goal of being interviewed, entering your workforce, and stealing highly valuable IP and other information.

 Human error, not to mention greed and malice, can always be counted on to expose IP and sensitive business, legal, or financial information to bad actors.
 Here are six things to watch for:

 In this exploit, hackers intercept communications between a system user and the server the user is trying to reach.
-Hackers can steal passwords and other sensitive data or actively alter information by injecting malware into the communications session.

 MitM attacks are preventable.
 Just remember to:

 Many DDoS attacks target a network layer that controls connections between networks.
 As attackers send large volumes of junk traffic to your IT infrastructure, your site can become slow or even inaccessible to users.
-Eventually your site becomes unusable.
+Eventually, your site becomes unusable.
 Your business and its revenue streams stop.

-DDoS attacks have grown more powerful and complex over the years, and they victimize networks of all sizes.
+DDoS attacks have grown more powerful and complex over the years and victimize networks of all sizes.
 Mammoth attacks (2.3 Tbps in February 2020 and up to 1.5 Tbps in 2016) continue to amaze IT security pros.
-But smaller attacks are also effective against under-protected internet assets of smaller businesses.

 Many agencies govern how legal firms gather, store, and handle information.
 Here are the major entities that guide these activities in the U.S. and European Union:

 The HIPAA Security Rule focuses on securing the creation, use, receipt, and maintenance of electronic personal health information by HIPAA-covered organizations.
-This rule sets guidelines and standards for administrative, physical, and technical handling of personal healthcare information.
+This rule sets guidelines and standards for the administrative, physical, and technical handling of personal healthcare information.

 Healthcare data breaches are very frequent.
 We published a research piece highlighting the incidence of healthcare data breaches in the US between 2009 and 2019.